This tool is intended to assess if a spatial plan is aligned with ecosystem-based management criteria

 Choose assessment mode by:

-Ecosystem-based Maritime Spatial Planning process assessment tool
+Ecosystem-based Maritime Spatial Planning Assessment Tool

 This tool is intended to assess if a spatial plan is aligned with ecosystem-based management criteria.